filip8600/BackendAssignment1Hotel/assignment-1.md

 ### Requirements
 The system must fulfill the following functional requirements:
-  - ❌ `R1` A room can only be reserved once within a given time period
+  - ✅ `R1` A room can only be reserved once within a given time period
   - ✅ `R2` The must be implemented using Node.js
   - ✅ `R3` All reservations, users, and reservations must be persisted in a MongoDB
-  - ❌ `R4` An asymmetric algorithm must be used to sign tokens
+  - ✅ `R4` An asymmetric algorithm must be used to sign tokens `we are using RS256`
   - ✅ `R5` All endpoints must verify received tokens to ensure it has not been tampered with
-  - ❌ `R6` A user shall have an email associated with their account
+  - ✅ `R6` A user shall have an email associated with their account
   - ✅ `R7` User emails should be system-wide unique
   - ✅ `R8` All sensitive information shall not be persisted as plaintext